intuition-dev/INTUITION/src/README.md

    `:9081/admin` - to add users
    `:9081/editors` - to edit site

-8. Optional: Use HTTP server (eg: Caddy) to proxy :9081 to get https
+8. Optional: Use HTTP server (eg: [Caddy](caddyserver.com)) to proxy :9081 to get **https**

-NOTE: If you make a mistake, or want to start over: `yarn global remove intu` will remove the DB and installation.
+**NOTE**: If you make a mistake, or want to start over: `$ yarn global remove intu` will remove the DB and installation.
 It will not remove your website or your website's content.
 But it will remove all the editor: you have to add them again.

-(TODO: Change path, change port, extract CMS, eCom, Website.
-At install pick a sample)
+(TODO: Change path, change port, extract CMS, eCom, Website, add existing app)

 (TODO: a lot of noise on logger, add editor screen has 'old data', make admin be editor auto, even if not listed, changed admin command: for admin )
 (TODO: add editor does nothing, no logo - our logo only, adding an editor: no password!. during code they set password, list does not work )